 - Avoid poetic or figurative language; scientific writing is the most appropriate for APA.

-- Use past or present perfect tense (e.g., researchers have shown) for a literature review and description, and past tense when referring to results and experiments previously conducted (see pp. 77-79 of your APA manual).
+- Use past or present perfect tense (e.g., researchers have shown) for a literature review and description, and past tense when referring to results and experiments previously conducted.

 - Title case = all significant words, usually those with 4+ letters, must be capitalized.
 Title case is used for titles of works mentioned in the body of your paper, and for the names of journals in your reference list.
-Levels 1 and 2 headings also use title case.
+All five heading levels also use title case.

 - Use quotation marks around the titles of shorter works (i.e., articles or poems) and italics for the names of larger words (i.e., books or plays) mentioned in the body of your paper.

-- Before beginning writing the body of your paper, center the paper’s title on the first line in title case, without bold font, exactly as it appears on the title page.
-The title is also a section title, not a heading, which is why it is not bolded.
+- Before beginning to write the body of your paper, center the paper’s title on the first line in title case in bold font, exactly as it appears on the title page.
+The title is now considered a Level 1 heading.

 - Your introductory paragraph/section, if you have one, will begin on the next line.
-Note that APA expressly forbids using introduction as a heading (see section 3.03 on page 63 of the APA manual); just type that paragraph under the paper’s title without any heading.
+Note that APA-7 expressly forbids using the term introduction as a heading; just type that paragraph under the paper’s title without any heading.
 Professors always trump APA, so if your professor requires a heading labeled Introduction, then include it.
 If your introduction section includes subheadings, those would be formatted as Level 2 headings.

-- Always begin with Level 1 headings (see p.
-62 of your APA manual) and apply the appropriate heading and subheading levels from there.
+- Always begin with Level 1 headings and apply the appropriate heading and subheading levels from there.
 Do not simply progress from Level 1 to Level 2 to Level 3.

 - For each heading, include at least two subsection headings or none at all.
 This follows the same principle as an outline: Section one would be divided into sections A and B or more; A cannot stand alone.